 Spend the day in Ephesus, once home to the Temple of Artemis, one of the seven wonders of the ancient world.
 Photograph one of the best preserved Greco-Roman cities, from its Great Theater and Terrace Houses to its elaborate water systems and beautiful mosaics.
 Visit the house where the Virgin Mary is believed to have lived during her final years.
 After returning to Izmir, explore the Kemeraltı Bazaar and capture the vibrant swirl of life in this port city.
 Swissôtel Grand Efes (B,L)

-Set out on a photo shoot in Sirince, a quaint hillside village where Ottoman houses are nestled against a backdrop of vineyards and olive groves.
+Set out on a photo shoot in Şirince, a quaint hillside village where Ottoman houses are nestled against a backdrop of vineyards and olive groves.
 Wander the cobblestoned lanes, stopping in at wineries to sample local vintages.
 Continue to Bodrum, a charming port town and an important center for underwater archaeology.
 Meet researchers at the Institute of Nautical Archaeology (INA), where numerous National Geographic grantees have based their studies—including current INA president Deborah Carlson and INA founder George Bass.
 On a tour of the conservation laboratory, get a behind-the-scenes look at some of the recent finds, and the conservation work being done to preserve ancient artifacts.
 The Marmara Bodrum (B,L,D)

 The Castle of St. Peter, a 15th-century crusader fortress, now houses the Museum of Underwater Archaeology—an impressive collection of relics excavated from ancient shipwrecks found along the Turkish coast.
 Visit new buildings dedicated to Bronze Age and “glass wreck” excavations supported by National Geographic.
 This afternoon, explore Bodrum’s beautiful bays and inlets aboard a privately chartered gulet, a traditional wooden sailing yacht.
 Capture stunning views of the Aegean coast, and swim and snorkel at your leisure.
 Tonight, gather for a festive farewell dinner.
 The Marmara Bodrum (B,L,D)